STOIE/recipes/recipes/xo/README.md

 #### Ingredients

-* 1kg chicken breast cut into 5mm thick slices
+* 1kg chicken tenderloins cut into 5mm thick slices (or breast)
-* 1-1/2 teaspoons backing soda (bi-carb)
+* 1-1/2 teaspoons baking soda (bicarbonate soda) - not baking powder!

+#### Method

+1. In a bowl add the chicken and the baking soda, mix well and allow to sit for 45 minutes.
+1. Throughout the 45 minutes, if you remember, mix a few additional times, to ensure everything is coated well.
+1. Wash the chicken in a strainer to remove any remaining baking soda.

+### Sauce Prep

+#### Ingredients

 * 1 teaspoon salt
 * 1/2 teaspoon fine white pepper
 * 1-1/3 tablespoons XO sauce (see recipe)